Table of Contents

 Fun Dog Halloween Treats

 Who can resist festive dog treats?
 Especially when they’re spooktacular like these Banana Coconut Bats.
-Click for the recipe, or, if you’re more a visual learner, check out our video on how to make Pumpkin Spice Jack O’ Lantern dog cookies.
+Click for the recipe, or, if you’re more of a visual learner, check out our video on how to make Pumpkin Spice Jack O’ Lantern dog cookies.

 Halloween and Dog Anxiety

 Halloween can be scary for dogs, and not for the same reasons it is for us humans.
-Costumes, strangers at the door, unusual noises: There’s a lot going on that will seem suspicious to your dog.
+Costumes, strangers at the door, unusual noises— there’s a lot going on that will seem suspicious to your dog.

-If your dog is prone to anxiety even a little, consider keeping your dog indoors in a cozy, dog-safe zone for the evening, or tap a trusted pet sitter to keep them company.
+If your dog is prone to anxiety even a little, consider keeping them indoors in a cozy, dog-safe zone for the evening, or tap a trusted pet sitter to keep them company.
 Halloween night could also be a good time to employ anti-anxiety tools for your dog—and there are many available, from hemp oil to pressure wraps.
 Talk to your vet about these options.

 For more tips on how to help your dog navigate Halloween, check out this post from an experienced trainer.

 - 12 Scary Dog Costumes for Your Spooky Pooch